YesRealPerson/onlineJava/readme.md

 (this is based off of the value before the @ in an email address, for example to permit user@domain.com add user to the allowed users value)

-Change the RegEx for the email address entry field under 'registerSite.html' to fit your email format.
+Change the allowedEmail variable in server.js to the desired domain

 Run start.bat